- Understand and apply the idea of a balanced (long-term global average) heat budget to explain how the greenhouse effect works.

 - Based on (a) the balanced heat budgets that you've just analyzed

-in some detail, and (b) the basic law of radiation that says that the warmer an object is, the more radiative energy it emits, why is the earth's surface
+in some detail; (b) the basic law of radiation that says that the warmer an object is, the more radiative energy it emits; and (c) the fact that the earth's surface heat budget is very nearly balanced, why is the earth's surface

 necessarily so much warmer than the temperature of the planet